listio-labs-dev/may-the-force-be-with-you/README.md

   - on the '/without-facade-override' route displays text indicating the normal facade implementation
   - on the ''/with-facade-override'' route shows text indicating how the original implementation of the facade underlying implementation swopped.
 - Enhance your package with a a runnable artisan command that will select users out of the lrvl users table and display them on screen
-- Once you are happy commit ONLY THE PACKAGE CODE back to your github created branch (meaning the <lrvl root>/packages folder with everything underneath)
+- Once you are happy commit ONLY THE PACKAGE CODE back to your github created fork (meaning the <lrvl root>/packages folder with everything underneath)
-- Create a pull request back to master
+- Create a pull request back to this repo